agiledev-students-spring2025/1-proposal-junat-proposal/README.md

 - Natalie Ovcarov

 ## What and Why?
 HydroForest is a **web app** designed to help users **track their daily water intake** while making hydration a fun and rewarding experience.
 Every time a user logs a bottle of water, they **grow a virtual tree** in their digital forest.
-Over time, consistent hydration leads to a **lush and thriving forest**.
+Over time, consistent hydration leads to a thriving forest.

 This app addresses the problem of **inconsistent water intake**, which can lead to dehydration, fatigue, and other health issues.
-By **gamifying** the experience and providing a **visual representation of progress**, HydroForest encourages users to **build healthy habits** while enjoying a growing digital ecosystem.
+By gamifying the experience and providing a **visual representation of progress**, HydroForest encourages users to build healthy habits while enjoying a growing digital ecosystem.

 ## For Whom?
 HydroForest is designed for: